macCesar/imgconvert-cli/readme.md

 - **Image Resizing**: Resize images by specifying the desired width and/or height, maintaining the aspect ratio unless both dimensions are provided.
 - **Replace Original Files**: Optionally replace the original files with the processed images.
 - **Presets and Environments**: Use predefined settings for different use cases and environments.
+- **Custom Output Directory**: Specify a custom directory for processed images, or use the default `compressed` directory.
 - **Debug Mode**: Enable detailed logging for troubleshooting.

 ## Installation